Skip to contents

 • "mean_reference" and "mean_mode": "mean_reference" calls ggpredict(), i.e. non-focal predictors are set to their mean (numeric variables), reference level (factors), or “most common” value (mode) in case of character vectors. "mean_mode" calls ggpredict(typical = c(numeric = "mean", factor = "mode")), i.e. non-focal predictors are set to their mean (numeric variables) or mode (factors, or “most common” value in case of character vectors).

-• "empirical" (or "counterfactual"): calls ggaverage(), i.e. non-focal predictors are marginalized over the observations in your sample.
+• "empirical" (or on of its aliases, "counterfactual" or "average"): calls ggaverage(), i.e. non-focal predictors are marginalized over the observations in your sample.
 The response is predicted for each subject in the data and predicted values are then averaged across all subjects, aggregated/grouped by the focal terms.
 In particular, averaging is applied to counterfactual predictions (Dickerman and Hernan 2020).
 There is a more detailed description in this vignette.

 You can set a default-option for the margin argument via options(), e.g. options(ggeffects_margin = "empirical"), so you don’t have to specify your “default” marginalization method each time you call predict_response().
 Use options(ggeffects_margin = NULL) to remove that setting.